Iyabo Obasanjo

-Iyabo Obasanjo (born 27 April 1967) is a former Nigerian senator and the daughter of former president of Nigeria, Olusegun Obasanjo and his wife Oluremi Obasanjo.
+Iyabo Obasanjo (born 27 April 1967) is a Nigerian academic, epidemiologist, and former senator.
+She is the daughter of former president of Nigeria Olusegun Obasanjo and his wife Oluremi Obasanjo.

 Early life and education

 Obasanjo attended Corona School in Victoria Island, Lagos, Capital School in Kaduna, and Queen's College in Lagos.
-She obtained a degree in Veterinary Medicine from the University of Ibadan in 1988, a master's degree in epidemiology from University of California, Davis in Davis, California, United States, in 1990, and a PhD in the same subject from Cornell University in Ithaca, New York, in 1994.
+She obtained a degree in veterinary medicine from the University of Ibadan in 1988, a master's degree in epidemiology from University of California, Davis in Davis, California, United States, in 1990, and a PhD in the same subject from Cornell University in Ithaca, New York, in 1994.

 Political career

 Before her senatorial election, Obasanjo was Ogun State Commissioner for Health.
 She was elected as a Nigerian Senator representing Ogun Central Senatorial District of Ogun State in April 2007.